abpframework/abp-samples/MassTransitDemo/README.md

 - gRPC
 - ActiveMQ

 As you know, `RabbitMQ` is one of the most popular open-source message brokers which is used by many developers.
-So we will continue via that.
+So we will continue with it.
 Also, you can implement the others easily as well.

 MassTransit also supports exceptions, retries, sagas, scheduling and more features.
 We're planning to write some new articles about them.

-In this article, we will show you how to use `MassTransit` in [eShopOnAbp](https://github.com/abpframework/eShopOnAbp) project instead of `Volo.Abp.EventBus.Distributed`.
+In this article, we will show you how to use `MassTransit` in the [eShopOnAbp](https://github.com/abpframework/eShopOnAbp) project instead of `Volo.Abp.EventBus.Distributed`.

 In eShopOnAbp, once the order service cancels the order, it publishes an event.
-The configured services can consumer it.
+The configured services can consume it.
 In this case, the just payment service will do that.
-Already the system works properly, but we will make changes without touching businesses and use MassTransit abilities.
+The system already works properly, but we will make changes without touching the business logic code and use MassTransit abilities.

-Firstly, let's focus on the publishing event side (order service) and then will focus on the consumer side (payment service).
+Firstly, let's focus on the publishing event side (order service) and then we will focus on the consumer side (payment service).

-Lets do its configuration in `OrderingServiceHttpApiHostModule` under the `EShopOnAbp.OrderingService.HttpApi.Host`
+Let's do its configuration in `OrderingServiceHttpApiHostModule` under the `EShopOnAbp.OrderingService.HttpApi.Host`
 ```csharp
 public class OrderingServiceHttpApiHostModule : AbpModule
 {